Selena Gomez Squats Down In Neon Green Biker Shorts To Snap A Photo

 Selena was accompanied by a friend, who wore an all-black ensemble, pink flip flops, and dark sunglasses.
 The singer’s pal had her long, dark hair parted in the center and pulled back into a low ponytail at the base of her head.
 She left a few strands loose to frame her face, and also carried a camera, albeit a disposable one, in her hand to snap photos alongside the Spring Breakers actress.

-In the background of the photos, a busy city scene full of people and cars is visible while Selena focuses on her photography.
+In the background of the photos, a busy city scene full of people and cars was visible while Selena focused on her photography.

 View this post on Instagram